mdsumner/nectar/README.md

 https://nectar.org.au/about-nectar

+Official guides and how-to here: ttps://support.nectar.org.au/support/solutions

 # Summary

 We will

-0. Discuss the "cloud" and see some uses
+1. What is the cloud?
+What is it used for?
-1. Log in to Nectar and launch a VM (virtual computer)
+2. Log in to Nectar and launch a VM (virtual computer)
-2. Log in to our new computer
-3. Install and run applications

-## Log in to Nectar and launch a VM
+3. Log in to the VM

-* need AAF account (e.g. a UTAS account)
-* create Security Rules for the VM
-* create a keypair for admin login
-* create the computer!

-## Log in to the VM
+4. Use the VM

-* need an SSH client (*Windows needs extra installation*)
-* create a normal user (don't always be the Administrator)

-## Install and run applications

-* install applications (as the Administrator)
-* run the applications (as a user)

-# 0. What is the cloud?
+# 1. What is the cloud?
+What is it used for?

-It's just computers.
+It's just computers - computers that aren't physically on your desk, but also computers that you "create" for your own use.

 * Linux shell
 * RStudio